joellduarte/previsao_jogos_2.0/PLANNING.en.md

-# Brazilian Championship 2024 Simulator
+# Brazilian Championship Simulator

 ## Objective
-Create a web application to simulate multiple scenarios of the final standings for the 2024 Brazilian Championship, based on historical data from 2021-2023.
+Create a web application that simulates multiple scenarios of the final standings of the Brazilian Football Championship for any season, using historical data from previous seasons to feed the predictive model.
+The project currently uses data from 2021-2023 as historical basis for demonstration.

 ## Current Project Status

 ### Phase Status
 ✅ Phase 1 - Initial Setup and Structure
 ✅ Phase 2 - Data Processing
-🔄 Phase 3 - Simulation Engine (95% Complete)
+✅ Phase 3 - Simulation Engine
-⏳ Phase 4 - User Interface (Pending)
+✅ Phase 4 - User Interface (100% Complete)
-⏳ Phase 5 - Refinement and Optimization (Pending)
+⏳ Phase 5 - Refinement and Optimization (Starting)

 ### Implemented Components
 ✅ Next.js 14 configured